hashgraph/hedera-services/docs/design/virtual-addresses.md

 ## Goals
 - Add list of evmAddress values known as “Virtual Address” to Hedera accounts which govern the address the EVM observes for a given account transaction
 - Hedera Accounts can add, disable and remove virtual address entries as desired
-- The Hedera network will validate ownership by extracting the public key from the signature and comparing the calculated public address to the evmAddress passed in on addition of the virtual address and will maintain an `evmAddress -> accountId` map thereafter
+- The Hedera network will:
+  - Validate ownership by extracting the public key from the signature and comparing the calculated public address to the `evmAddress` passed in on addition of the virtual address
+  - Maintain an `evmAddress -> accountId` map thereafter
 - Contract accounts may utilize the `evmAddress` to store their address in accordance with `CREATE` and `CREATE2` EVM operations
+- Perform seamless state migration of accounts and contracts so that by default they benefit from the introduction of virtual addresses
 - Restoring HIP 32’s consistency so that account aliases will have only key based values

 ## Non Goals
+- Support removal of virtual addresses between accounts
 - Support transferring of virtual addresses between accounts

 ## Architecture